RawanAk/OMWorkshop/logana/logana.md

 In this lab we will unleash the capabilites of Logging Analytics and review aggregated data in a dashboard and explore the available logs in the Log Explorer.
 Oracle Cloud Logging Analytics is a cloud solution in Oracle Cloud Infrastructure that lets you index, enrich, aggregate, explore, search, analyze, correlate, visualize and monitor all log data from your applications and system infrastructure.
+We will also ingest the application logs into logging service which is a highly scalable and fully managed single pane of glass for all the logs in your tenancy.

 Estimated Time: X minutes